 Estrogen controls many female processes and plays a role in working with the neurotransmitters in the brain, sending signals to and from; in other words estrogen is responsible for maintaining healthy memory.
 Lost levels of this vital female hormone will quite simply affect your brain’s ability to function.

-Link together this with the fact that menopausal woman are already experiencing stressful circumstances with numerous midlife transitions.
+Link together this with the fact that menopausal woman are already experiencing stressful circumstances with many midlife transitions.
 New responsibilities, aging parents, children leaving home, depression over facing issues like long-term illness, death and living along.
 All these can lead to forgetfulness, loss of concentration, poor memory retrieval and mental confusion.

 Being aware of the nutritional value of the foods you eat is obviously essential to a healthy body and brain.
 Eating the right combination of carbohydrates, proteins and healthy fats works towards alleviating loss of concentration and boost your memories back to when you were younger.